mariadb-corporation/MaxScale/Documentation/Monitors/MariaDB-Monitor.md

  1. Stop any external replication.
  2. Enable the *read\_only*-flag to stop writes.
  3. Disable scheduled server events (if event handling is on).
- 4. Flush the binary log (FLUSH LOGS) so that all events are on disk.
+ 4. Run the commands in `demotion_sql_file`.
- 5. Run the commands in `demotion_sql_file`.
+ 5. Flush the binary log (FLUSH LOGS) so that all events are on disk.
-2. Wait for all slaves to catch up with the old master by repeatedly querying their gtid:s.
+2. Wait for the new master to catch up with the old master.
-3. Promote new master and redirect slaves as in failover steps 2 and 3.
+3. Promote new master and redirect slaves as in failover steps 3 and 4.
 Also redirect the demoted old master.
 4. Check that all slaves are replicating.